New Member

 Nov 28, 2013 9:09 am

-Hi Jabid nice to hear from you I am from Northern Ireland which is a long way from Fiji.
-I had a colostomy almost 6 years ago because me bowel cancer.
-I fine the no sting carries wires made by Clinimed they are called LBF barrier wipes.
+Hi Jabid, nice to hear from you.
+I am from Northern Ireland, which is a long way from Fiji.
+I had a colostomy almost 6 years ago because of bowel cancer.
+I find the no-sting carrier wipes made by Clinimed, which are called LBF barrier wipes, very helpful.
 But I guess you have to ensure the skin around the stoma is well healed up.
-Kind thoughts are with you and I hope you get sorted out.
+Kind thoughts are with you, and I hope you get sorted out.

 lorraine-cooper1960